augmentedstartups/AS-One/README.md

 ### Prerequisite

 - Make sure you have docker installed in your system. if not, reffer to docker installation for [Linux](asone-linux/README.md), [Windows](asone-windows/README.md)
-- If using windows, Make sure you have [MS Build tools](https://devblogs.microsoft.com/cppblog/announcing-visual-c-build-tools-2015-standalone-c-tools-for-build-environments) installed in system,
+- If using windows, Make sure you have [MS Build tools](https://devblogs.microsoft.com/cppblog/announcing-visual-c-build-tools-2015-standalone-c-tools-for-build-environments) installed in system.

 ### Installation